 I started getting into Linux when I was 17 or 18.
 I believe I started with SuSE 5.2, but the first distribution I really spent significant time with was Debian 2.1 (Slink).
 By the time Debian 3.0 (Woody) was released, I was using Linux full-time as my desktop operating system.
 Nowadays, I manage many Red Hat Enterprise Linux servers, for which I build barebones kickstart profiles and package RPMs as necessary.
 Once deployed, I manage my servers with Ansible.

 While my most developed skill set is in the Linux administration domain, my ideal position would be on a small(ish) team doing interesting web development.
 I would love to work with a designer, or two, implementing their ideas in a Node.js environment.
 If possible, I'd like for the position to include regular, or mostly, telecommute days.

 I think it would also be fun to work on phone applications.
 Specifically, iOS applications.
-I’d love to get back into Objective-C or even Apple’s new language, Swift (I’ve played with it and it’s rather nice).
+I’d love to get back into Objective-C or pick up the Swift language.

 However, I understand that ideals are few and far between.
 So I'm not holding out for this exact position.
 I am open to a variety of other positions.

 Open Source Projects